 5. One time events can be a time for reflection, but they do not need to change your life.

-7. Sometimes technology gives the answer and sometimes it needs the right human inputs.
-My bike is state of the art and well capable of taking that off ramp faster than I was traveling, but the human inputs were wrong!
+6. Sometimes technology gives the answer and sometimes it needs the right human inputs.
+My bike was state of the art and well capable of taking that off ramp faster than I was traveling, the problem was all me!

 10. It is much better to keep the rubber on the road!